 Before buying glasses online from us we recommend reading our simple guide to buying glasses online.
 This glasses guide will help you to understand what your prescription means and how to choose a frame that will both suit and fit your face comfortably.
 We have also provided additional links for individual topics if you would like more detailed information.

 Absolutely.
 Buying glasses online is as safe as buying any other product online providing the item is purchased from a reputable and trusted retailer.
 Understandably, buying tailored items such as prescription glasses online is slightly different to a standard ‘off the shelf’ product, but SelectSpecs.com can assure you that our products are supplied to the highest standard.
 If you are worried about using a credit card online with us, please don't be, your payments are processed through secure payment merchants, SelectSpecs.com do not store your credit card information.
 We also accept payments by cheque (UK only) or through well known payment systems such as PayPal and Google.

 All incoming orders for prescription spectacles are checked and you will be advised if there are any obvious discrepancies in your prescription.
 All outgoing prescription spectacles are also thoroughly checked by our quality control staff who ensure that your glasses have been made to the required prescription and to the highest standard.

-SelectSpecs.com have been providing high quality glasses since 2004 to 1000’s of new and returning customers every year!
-Why not see what our customers have to say about us by viewing reviews over at Trust Pilot.
+SelectSpecs.com have been providing high quality glasses since 2005 to 1000’s of new and returning customers every year!
+Why not see what our customers have to say about us by viewing reviews from real customers submitted to Trust Pilot here.

 In order to buy prescription glasses from SelectSpecs.com you will need your prescription, if you do not have a prescription you either do not need glasses or you haven’t had your eyes tested recently.
 If you have not had your eyes tested in the past 2 years then we highly recommend visiting your local optician for a check up, not only will this test tell you if you require glasses but it also acts as a general health check.